What are the Community Standards?

 The Community Standards Student Handbook is a document that contains all the policies and procedures relating to the student conduct process, including the Student Code of Conduct and other important policies.
 The Community Standards Student Handbook applies to all GSU students, as defined in the document.
 The Community Standards Student Handbook is available online: www.govst.edu/handbook

 What is an Alleged Conduct Violation Letter?

-If you receive a complaint letter, it means that Community Standards has received a report regarding an incident in which you may have been involved.
-Complaint letters include a list of possible violations of the Student Code of Conduct.
-The primary purpose of an Alleged Conduct Violation Letter is to notify students that they need to meet with Community Standards or the appropriate conduct administrator to discuss the incident.
+If you receive a alleged conduct violation (letter, it means that Community Standards has received a report regarding an incident in which you may have been involved.
+The primary purpose of an Alleged Conduct Violation Letter is to notify students that may have violated the Student Code of Conduct and they have an opportunity to attend a meeting to discuss the incident.
 The meeting (called a conduct hearing) will be with an Administrative Hearing Officer (a University staff member authorized to hear alleged violations of the code) or the Student Conduct Committee (a board of students, staff, and faculty who hear alleged violations of the code) and decisions are not made about whether or not students are responsible for violations until the hearing.
 However, if you do not attend your hearing or notify Community Standards of your need to reschedule, a decision may be made based on the information available.

 How is the Community Standards process different from criminal court proceedings?

 The University student code process is not a criminal or judicial trial/practice.
 The purpose of the hearing is to determine what transpired during the incident and whether the Student Code of Conduct was violated, and if so, by whom.
 The hearing process is designed to educate students and hold them accountable for their conduct and decision-making.
 The standard of proof that applies to all University student conduct proceedings or determinations is a preponderance of the information.
 A finding of a violation of the Code of Conduct must be supported by evidence that is “more likely than not” that the violation was committed.